Motion sickness may never actually kill me, but sometimes I feel like it might.

 Motion sickness may never kill me, and what doesn’t kill you only makes you stronger.

-This article has been published on Independent.ie and in the Irish Independent Weekend Magazine.
+This article was published on Independent.ie and in the Irish Independent Weekend Magazine.

 Leave a Reply